GoogleCloudPlatform/python-docs-samples/auth/custom-credentials/aws/README.md

 # Running the Custom Credential Supplier Sample

 If you want to use AWS security credentials that cannot be retrieved using methods supported natively by the [google-auth](https://github.com/googleapis/google-auth-library-python) library, a custom `AwsSecurityCredentialsSupplier` implementation may be specified.
-The supplier must return valid, unexpired AWS security credentials when called by the GCP credential.
+The supplier must return valid, unexpired AWS security credentials when called by the Google Cloud Auth library.

 This sample demonstrates how to use **Boto3** (the AWS SDK for Python) as a custom supplier to bridge AWS credentials—from sources like EKS IRSA, ECS, or Fargate—to Google Cloud Workload Identity.

 ## Running Locally

-To run the sample on your local system, you need to install the dependencies and configure your AWS and GCP credentials as environment variables.
+For local development, you can provide credentials and configuration in a JSON file.
+For containerized environments like EKS, the script can fall back to environment variables.

 ### 1. Install Dependencies